 This industry is already seeing innovative technology to support the “smart” construction worker.
 The scenario that begins this post is one good example.
 On a greater scale, there are wearables such as smart hard hats and smart safety vests that measure worker vital signs and assess the environment for gas leaks and other safety hazards.
 Smart glasses can remove the need for a clipboard or tablet-based documents and keep the worker’s hands-free resulting in a safer environment.

-Certainly, these and other wearables use cases are in nascent stages and much needs to be learned to make them better and more reliable.
+Indeed, these and other wearables use cases are in nascent stages, and much needs to be learned to make them better and more reliable.
 As always, there are limits and roadblocks to any new ideas and technologies.
-But, there are many pioneering companies that see the potential in wearables and they are unafraid to put concepts into action if they can support their workforce in new and powerful ways.
+Many pioneering companies see the potential in wearables, and they are unafraid to put concepts into action if they can support their workforce in new and powerful ways.

 Jack Wilson could not have completed the heating unit inspection very easily without the Google Glass support of his expert colleague.
-Wearables made the task simpler and quicker.
+Wearables made the task more straightforward and quicker.

 What innovative ways are you seeing wearables being used in the enterprise?
 Share them in the comments below.

 - 5 Reasons Why Performance Support Solutions Are Vital For The Enterprise - February 17, 2016

 - 8 Times Your Employees Can Solve Problems With Performance Support - February 3, 2016